jakoberzar/vscode-text-transform/README.md

 ---

-Currently there are three transformations included:
+Currently there are four transformations included:
 - to uppercase
 - to lowercase
 - to capitalcase (capitalizing the first letter of each word<sup>*</sup>)
+- reverse words

 <sup>*</sup> a word is always starting after a common whitespace character + at the start of the selection